copilot-emacs/copilot.el/README.md

 rather than leaving the model unset, which some servers answer with an empty reply.

+The completion list flags premium models (billed against your premium-request quota) and policy-locked ones (models whose provider terms you have not yet accepted).
+Selecting a policy-locked model prompts you to accept its terms and enables it on the server before switching, so you no longer have to leave Emacs to unlock a model in the GitHub settings.

 ### Public code references

 Copilot can detect when a suggestion closely matches publicly available code.